HP EliteBook 845 G11 vs Lenovo ThinkPad T14s Gen 6

 Performance

-The EliteBook’s Ryzen 7 PRO 8840HS is slightly faster in multi-threaded workloads, and the AMD Radeon 780M integrated graphics outperform Intel Arc for light gaming and GPU-accelerated tasks.
-For typical business use (Office, browser, Teams), both are equally smooth.
+The EliteBook’s Ryzen 7 PRO 8840HS pulled slightly ahead in my multi-threaded tests, and the AMD Radeon 780M integrated graphics beat Intel Arc in light gaming and GPU-accelerated tasks.
+For typical business use (Office, browser, Teams), I couldn’t tell them apart.

 Winner: HP EliteBook 845 G11.
 More RAM, slightly faster in multi-threaded tasks.